moliver28/research-handbook/content/handbook/tools-and-tips/_index.md

 ##### Apply label when assigned as reviewer

-You can create a Gmail filter that adds a label to any GitLab notification email in which you are assigned as a reviewer.
-To do so, follow these steps:
+You can create a Gmail filter that adds a label to any GitLab notification email in which you are assigned as a reviewer:

 1. Search for `from:(gitlab@mg.gitlab.com) "(Reviewer) (Firstname Lastname)"`.
 1. Click the down arrow on the right side of the search field.